 Of course, that varies by weight and destination.
-Bad Elf ships via US Mail, UPS, or FedEx usually from our primary warehouse in Grand Rapids, Michigan.
+Bad Elf ships via US Mail, UPS, or FedEx usually from our primary warehouse in Scottsdale, AZ.
 The easiest way to get an accurate shipping quote is to simply begin a purchase and start checking out.
 You’ll be able to see the shipping costs before entering any credit card information.

 See our detailed notes about shipping times and customs fees.